AmalMusouka/sat_solver/README.md

 10 4 1 3 2 3 3 3 4 3
 10 4 1 4 2 4 3 4 4 4
 </pre>

+The output if satisfiable is a readable format of a $nxn$ grid with numbers that satisfy it.

 # Encoding